 Section Research Questions Section X. Care Transition Management Activities in PTAC Proposals What previous PTAC proposals have addressed barriers to improving care transition management in their model design?
 What care settings were included in these proposals?
 What innovative care transition management activities did these proposals include?
 What payment mechanisms (e.g., capitation, PBPM payments, bundled payments) were used to incentivize care transition management improvements?
 Section XI.
 Performance Measurement of Care Transition Management in Population-Based Models What proactive care delivery innovations should financial incentives encourage (e.g., promoting appropriate use of telehealth, discharge planning, employing care managers) to improve quality of and patient experience with care transition management?
 What characteristics of inappropriate care transition management should financial incentives target to improve quality of and patient experience with care transition management and reduce TCOC?
 What proactive care delivery innovations should financial incentives encourage (e.g., promoting appropriate use of telehealth, discharge planning, employing care managers) to improve quality of and patient experience with care transition management?
 What characteristics of inappropriate care transition management should financial incentives target to improve quality of and patient experience with care transition management?
 What characteristics of inappropriate care transition management should financial incentives target to improve quality of and patient experience with care transition management?
 What characteristics of inappropriate care transition management should financial incentives target to improve quality of and patient experience with care transition management?
 What characteristics of inappropriate care transition management should financial incentives target to improve quality of and patient experience with care transition management?
 What characteristics of inappropriate care transition management should financial incentives target to improve quality of and patient experience with care transition management?
-What characteristics of inappropriate care transition management should financial incentives target to improve quality of and patient experience with care transition management and reduce TCOC?
-To which provider/entity should patient outcomes related to care transition management be attributed?
-Are there additional considerations that should be made with respec Section XII.
-Considerations for Equity in Care Transition Management in Population-Based Models How can APMs address disparities related to care transition management?
-For what population characteristics are there disparities in the effectiveness of care transition management (e.g., rurality, literacy, numeracy, primary language, age, insurance status, behavioral health)?
-What barriers to appropriate care transition management do these populations face?
-What organizations have improved care transition management for these populations?
+What characteristics of inappropriate care transition management should financial incentives target to improve quality of and patient experience with care transition management?
+What characteristics of inappropriate care transition management should financial incentives target to improve quality of and patient experience with care Section XII.
+How can APMs address disparities related to care transition management?
+Considerations for • For what population characteristics are there disparities in the effectiveness of Equity in Care care transition management (e.g., rurality, literacy, numeracy, primary language, I ransition What barriers to appropriate care transition management do these populations Ivianagement in face?
+Models What organizations have improved care transition management for these populations?
 What strategies did they implement?